Tucson Knife Sharpening Service

 For high-end knives that have generally harder steel and thinner geometry, I will sharpen them all by hand with waterstones.
 For most other knives I use a combination of my disc sander and the stones.

-The disc sander is the ultimate tool in my shop; it IS a motorized device, but it has the same muscle memory as hand sharpening, I can swap between any grit I want, and I can also saturate the abrasive with water to keep things cool.
+The disc sander is the ultimate tool in my shop; it IS a motorized device, but it has the same muscle memory as hand sharpening, I can swap between any grit I want, and I also saturate the abrasive with water to keep things cool.
 It’s efficient and has great control, which allows me to establish a cleaner, more consistent edge than any belt grinder out there.
 I use it for making every single knife in my shop and I can’t live without it.

 What angle and grit do you sharpen to?